Lassen Volcanic National Park is home to approximately 57 species of mammals ranging is size from the tiny shrew to the North American black bear.

-The Order Rodentia includes many common genera.
-Mice, chipmunks, squirrels, and gophers are its best known members.
+The best known members of rodentia found in the park are mice, chipmunks, squirrels, and gophers.
 The order also includes lesser known taxa like voles.
 Mice (8 species) and their allies, chipmunks (3 species), and squirrels (6 species) constitute more than half of the rodent species in the park.
 Most of the remaining genera are represented by only a single species like marmots, aplodontia, and porcupines.
 The most commonly sighted rodents are:

 There are no Federally listed mammals within Lassen Volcanic National Park and the Sierra Nevada red fox is the only mammal species that is listed as Threatened by the State of California.
 The Sierra Nevada snowshoe hare, Sierra Nevada mountain beaver, and the American badger are all considered a species of concern by the State of California.